Typically, a master planned community (mpc). . .

 Objectivity demands that if you are taking credit for every new gain, you must take credit for every loss.

-But the PEDC is claiming credit for a billion dollar economic impact over the next ten years – not counting job loss, property tax abatement, misplaced priorities, plus an average $3 million PEDC budget cost (and $93 million for the 31-years its been in operation).
+But the PEDC is claiming credit for a billion dollar economic impact over the next ten years – not counting job loss, property tax abatement, misplaced priorities, plus an average $3 million PEDC budget cost (and the $93 million for the 31-years its been in operation).

 Evidently, the PEDC is the only entity in the economic landscape that doesn’t have to consider expenses.